-Isolation is always REPEATABLE_READ.
+Isolation level in Hazelcast Transactions is READ_COMMITTED.
 If you are in a transaction, you can read the data in your transaction and the data that is already committed.
 If you are not in a transaction, you can only read the committed data.